quietui/quiet/docs/docs/restyle.md

 Restyle uses your theme's variables as a baseline, so things will look familiar right away.
 Feel free to customize any of its styles in your own CSS by overriding the properties you want to change.

-Restyle is just a starting point to save you time.
-Feel free to make it your own!
+Restyle is just a starting point.
+Feel free to customize it and make it your own!

 ## Style demonstration